zweistein1326/algoholics-anonymous/README.md

 # algoholics-anonymous
-This is the repository of weekly challenges of algoholics-anonymous
+Repository of weekly challenges of algoholics-anonymous